 Grilled Ahi Tuna with Mango Salsa

 - 1 ripe mango, peeled, pitted and diced

 - 1/2 small red onion, diced

 - 1/2 red pepper, diced

 - 1 jalapeno, deseeded and minced

-In a medium size bowl. add the mango, red onion, red pepper, jalapeno, cilantro, lime juice, and salt and pepper to taste.
+- In a medium-size bowl, combine the mango, red onion, red pepper, jalapeno, cilantro, lime juice and salt and pepper to taste.
 Mix until all ingredients are incorporated.
 Refrigerate for 1 hour to bring out the flavors.

-Preheat the grill.
-Season tuna with lemon pepper and grill on high heat for 90 seconds to 2 minutes per side for a nice rare to medium rare steak, and set aside.
+- Preheat the grill.
+Season tuna with lemon pepper and grill on high heat for 90 seconds to 2 minutes per side for a rare to medium-rare steak.
+Set aside.